Gabapentin: Anxiety

 There is a small amount of research on the use of gabapentin for the treatment of anxiety disorders.

 Gabapentin is effective for the long-term treatment of social anxiety disorder and in reducing preoperative anxiety.

-In a controlled trial of breast cancer survivors with anxiety, and in a trial for social phobia, gabapentin significantly reduced anxiety levels.
+In a controlled trial of breast cancer survivors with anxiety, and a trial for social phobia, gabapentin significantly reduced anxiety levels.

 For panic disorder, gabapentin has produced mixed results.

 Sleep

-Gabapentin is effective in treating sleep disorders such as insomnia and restless legs syndrome that are the result of an underlying illness.
-At the same time it comes with a high risk of discontinuation and withdrawal symptoms.
+Gabapentin is effective in treating sleep disorders such as insomnia and restless legs syndrome that are the result of an underlying illness, but comes with some risk of discontinuation and withdrawal symptoms after prolonged use at higher doses.

-Gabapentin enhances slow-wave sleep in patients with primary insomnia.
+Gabapentin enhances slow-wave sleep in people with primary insomnia.
 It also improves sleep quality by elevating sleep efficiency and decreasing spontaneous arousal.

 Drug dependence

 Gabapentin is moderately effective in reducing the symptoms of alcohol withdrawal and associated craving.
 The evidence in favor of gabapentin is weak in the treatment of alcoholism: it does not contribute to the achievement of abstinence, and the data on the relapse of heavy drinking and percent of days abstinent do not robustly favor gabapentin; it only decreases the percent days of heavy drinking.

 Gabapentin is ineffective in cocaine dependence and methamphetamine use, and it does not increase the rate of smoking cessation.
-Gabapentin does not significantly reduce the symptoms of opiate withdrawal.
+While some studies indicate that gabapentin does not significantly reduce the symptoms of opiate withdrawal, there is increasing evidence that gabapentinoids are effective in controlling some of the symptoms during opiate detoxification.
+A clinical study in Iran, where heroin dependence is a significant social and public health problem, showed gabapentin produced positive results during an inpatient therapy program, particularly by reducing opioid-induced hyperalgesia and drug craving.
 There is insufficient evidence for its use in cannabis dependence.

 Other

 Gabapentin is recommended as a first-line treatment of the acquired pendular nystagmus, torsional nystagmus, and infantile nystagmus; however, it does not work in periodic alternating nystagmus.

-Gabapentin decreases the frequency of hot flashes in both menopausal women and patients with breast cancer.
+Gabapentin decreases the frequency of hot flashes in both menopausal women and people with breast cancer.
 However, antidepressants have similar efficacy, and treatment with estrogen more effectively prevents hot flashes.

 Gabapentin reduces spasticity in multiple sclerosis and is prescribed as one of the first-line options.
 It is an established treatment of restless legs syndrome.
 Gabapentin alleviates itching in kidney failure (uremic pruritus) and itching of other causes.
 It may be an option in essential or orthostatic tremor.
-Although the efficacy of gabapentin for insomnia has not been established, it does alleviate sleep disorder in patients with medical illness.

 Gabapentin does not appear to provide benefit for bipolar disorder, complex regional pain syndrome, post-surgical pain, or tinnitus, or prevent episodic migraine in adults.

+Gabapentin is prescribed off-label as a anxiolytic or anti-anxiety medication, although not as effective as pregabalin in this regard, especially for generalized anxiety disorder, as gabapentin is more effective for social anxiety disorder.